-You may also buy a variety of colors and try them out on a few strands of hair.
+You may also buy various colors and try them out on a few hair strands.

 - 10 Volume Developer

-You’ll require a 10 volume developer.
+You’ll require a 10-volume developer.
 For permanent and no-lift hair color, this is a standard oxidizing level.
-It’ll aid in the opening of the hair cuticle, allowing the hair color to penetrate.
+It’ll aid in opening the hair cuticle, allowing the hair color to penetrate.

 - Mix The Color

-In a cup, mix the hair dye and the 10 volume developer until thoroughly combined.
-In most cases, the mixing ratio is something around 1:1, 1:1,5, or 1:2. (for an extra-strong lightening effect).
+Mix the hair dye and the 10-volume developer in a cup until thoroughly combined.
+In most cases, the mixing ratio is around 1:1, 1:1,5, or 1:2. (for an extra-strong lightning effect).
 In this scenario, 1 part hair dye and 1 part developer should suffice (1:1).

 - Detangle And Divide Hair

-Brushing your hair if it is tangled is perhaps a small step, but it can be helpful.
+Brushing your hair if tangled is perhaps a small step, but it can be helpful.
 Make sure everything is detangled so you can apply the hair dye evenly in the next step.

-Begin at the back of your head and work your way to the top, dividing your hair into parts.
+Begin at the back of your head and work to the top, dividing your hair into parts.
 After you’ve finished, double-check that you’ve covered everything!